Mold Test Kit - Review & Buyers Guide

 Most of the time, mold growth is fairly obvious.
 If it looks like mold, it’s usually mold.
 There are a few substances that can masquerade as mold growth – efflorescence can have an uncanny resemblance.
 In these cases, a tape lift sample is an inexpensive way to determine whether or not you’re looking at fungal growth.

 Tape lift samples can also determine the type of mold.
-The laboratory report will
+The laboratory will provide a report identifying the type (typically genus, not species) of the mold growth.

 - Accurate assessment of mold type (genus level)